Black American Council

-The Black American Council will provide comprehensive programs for our students through community outreach and involvement, career development opportunities, workshops and forums, and cultural awareness through activities and field trips.
+The Black American Council provides comprehensive programs for our students through community outreach and involvement, career development opportunities, workshops and forums, and cultural awareness through activities and field trips.
 Through our mentoring program we link students, faculty and staff in relationships that encourage student excellence and provide support in times of need.
 We also continue to support our Black faculty and staff in their growth and development.

 The Black American Council has collaborated with other departments at the College to enhance opportunities for student success and to promote diversity among the College community.
 Partnerships have been established with:

 - Financial Aid